Skip to content

 Repository files navigation

 Example HTML-file that contains a plain-JS interaction with Telegram Web Apps API.
-Live demo: Attach Bot.
+See live demo (with jQuery): Attach Bot.

 Links